pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 * Lesion-related visual patterns
 * Fundus image abnormalities

-### BiLSTM Layer
+### BiLSTM Sequential Learning

-After extracting features using Xception, the feature maps were reshaped and passed into a BiLSTM layer.
+After extracting features using Xception, the feature maps were reshaped into sequential format and passed into a BiLSTM layer.

 The BiLSTM layer learns contextual relationships between extracted features.

-This helps the model better understand feature dependencies that may be useful for diabetic retinopathy grading.
+This allows the model to process feature dependencies in both forward and backward directions.

 ### Classification Layers